-Twenty-eight percent of Canadians are balancing unpaid family or friend caregiving with work.
-While the role of caregiving is rewarding, as you support the person you love and care for, the strains of caregiving can take its toll.
-Furthermore, 25% of caregivers have reported a change in their employment experience (since becoming caregivers) including:
+Twenty-eight percent of Canadians are balancing unpaid caregiving for family or friends with work.
+While caregiving can be rewarding as you support the person you love and care for, the strains of caregiving can take a toll.
+Furthermore, 25% of caregivers have reported a change in their employment experience since becoming caregivers, including:

 - Turning down training opportunities